dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 The `DataPackageView` class defines a `Properties` property, of type `DataPackagePropertySetView`.
 The `DataPackagePropertySetView` class represents a read-only property bag stored as a `Dictionary<string, object>`.

-The following example shows a `Drop` event handler that retrieves data from the property bag of a data package for a `Rectangle`:
+The following example shows a `Drop` event handler that retrieves data from the property bag of a data package for a <xref:Microsoft.Maui.Controls.Shapes.Rectangle>:

 ```csharp
 void OnDrop(object sender, DropEventArgs e)